kekeedme/kekeedme.github.io/projects/quantumdynamics/twolevel.md

 This consideration means that for our problem, we need two basis states, which will span the entire 2-dimensional complex space in which our system "exists".
-Hence the wavefunction describing our system will be a linear combination of these two basis states.
+Hence, the wavefunction describing our system will be a linear combination of these two basis states.
 #### We begin by describing our basis states: